zzhangjii/learning-library/workshops/goldengate/LabGuide400.md

 ## Required Artifacts

-- Access to your Oracle Cloud account and services DBCS, GGCS, Compute, and BI Cloud Service (BICS).
+- Access to your Oracle Cloud account and services DBCS, GGCS, and Compute.

 ### **STEP 1**: Configure GoldenGate Cloud Service (GGCS)